XiaoouPan/ILAMM/README.md

 The package `ILAMM` is implemented in `Rcpp` and `RcppArmadillo`, so the following error messages might appear when you first install it (we'll keep updating common error messages with feedback from users):

 * Error: "...could not find build tools necessary to build ILAMM": For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
-See (https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites).
+See [this link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites).

 * Error: "library not found for -lgfortran/-lquadmath": It means your gfortran binaries are out of date.
 This is a common environment specific issue.